ztstat/precision-matrix-benchmark/README.md

 This final project was completed jointly with **Mingshuo Liu**, who primarily contributed to literature review and experimental design.
-The GitHub repository, code implementation, and reproducible benchmarking pipeline were developed, refactored, and uploaded by **Zijie Tian**.
+The code implementation and reproducible benchmarking pipeline were developed, refactored, and uploaded by **Zijie Tian**.